 With my head down I do the walk of shame over to find that I have broken the main wing almost in half.
 Broke the cowling into no less than 10 pieces and chipped off a trailing edge of one front wing corner.
 No broken propeller.

 And since I had now broken the plane in, no pun intended, I followed some easy instructions on youtube and converted it into a tail-dragger and added L.E.D. lights as well.
-Oh I also added some bigger tundra tires.
-Plane still flies like day one.
+Oh, I also added some bigger tundra tires.
+The plane still flies like day one.